Metra: Connections

 Transportation in Chicago consists of a public transportation infrastructure allowing for intermodal connections to local, regional, national and international transportation services.
 Parking lots are available adjacent to most suburban Metra stations for passengers connecting with their train by car.
 Most parking lots are operated by the municipality they are located in.
 Fees and fines are also assessed by the local municipality; however, parking is usually free on weekends and most holidays.
 Mass transit CTA and suburban Pace buses connect with many Metra stations downtown and in the suburbs.
 Monthly pass holders are offered link-up options with these services.
 In addition, many intercity bus lines connect with passengers outside of Union Station.

 The Chicago "L" also has transfers with Metra at some Chicago stations.
 Most 'L' lines traverse the Loop allowing nearby access to all downtown Metra terminals.
 There are also transfer points between Metra and the 'L' outside of the Loop, such as transfers from the Union Pacific Northwest Line to the Blue Line at Irving Park and Jefferson Park Transit Center; and from the Union Pacific West Line to the Green Line at Oak Park.
-'L' trains announce downtown Metra connections onboard when announcing the next 'L' stop.
+'L' trains announce downtown Metra connections on board when announcing the next 'L' stop.

 Union Station doubles as both a Metra station and Amtrak's station in Chicago.
-In addition to Illinois Service and Hiawatha Service, Amtrak trains run nationwide including service to states spanning both coastlines.
+In addition to Illinois Service and Hiawatha, Amtrak trains run nationwide including service to states spanning both coastlines.
 Passengers connecting from Ogilvie Transportation Center can access Union Station through its north platforms on the opposite side of Madison Street, with Millennium and LaSalle stations also within a short walking distance of Union Station as well.
 A number of suburban Metra stations are also shared with Amtrak as well.

 The South Shore Line, an interurban line connecting Chicago with the Indiana suburbs and South Bend, originates at Millennium Station and operates along much of the Chicago portion of the Electric District line, as far south as 63rd Street.
 Per a longstanding noncompete agreement, eastbound South Shore trains only stop at shared Electric District stations to board passengers, and westbound South Shore trains only stop to discharge passengers.